Red Scorpion: Theatrical

 Red Scorpion screened at the 1988 MIFED film market, and was first released theatrically in South Korea in late December 1988, then the Philippines, West Germany, and Japan in January 1989, then in the United States on April 21, 1989.
 The movie was released theatrically worldwide except in the United Kingdom (where it went "direct to video" in January 1990).

+Controversy

+Though Red Scorpion was the distributor's most widely released theatrical film, it was also its most controversial.
+The tumult of the Apartheid Regime's involvement hadn't died down when the film was picked up by SGE and released in April 1989.
+Five protest groups picketed at the film's opening weekend in Washington, D.C.
+Protesters carried placards that read "Red Scorpion No!
+Freedom Yes!" and shouting "Red Scorpion is no good.
+Send it back to Pretoria!"

 Home media

 The film was released in the US on VHS and LaserDisc in August 1989 through Shapiro-Glickenhaus Entertainment Home Video.
 In 1993, a budget tape of the film was released by Starmaker.
 The movie has had at least two Region 1 DVD releases.
 The first DVD was released in 1998 by Simitar and the second DVD was released in 2002 by 20th Century Fox.
 In 2005, Tango Entertainment released a Universal Media Disc of the film for the Sony PlayStation Portable.
 The two DVDs are now discontinued.

 The film has been released on Blu-ray special editions in the U.K. by Arrow Video on 6th Feb 2012, and in the U.S. by Synapse Films on June 12, 2012.